Consistent Validation for Predictive Methods in Spatial Settings: CURRENT ESTIMATORS ARE INCONSISTENT

+\begin{restatable}[Inconsistency of blocked spatial validation]{proposition}{counterexampleblocked} There exists a set of test points and a data-generating process satisfying infill asymptotics such that $\smash{\sampleaveragerisk}$ applied in blocked spatial validation is not a consistent estimator of the test risk. \end{restatable}

+Spatial inconsistency arises for the same reason as in \cref{prop:holdout-inconsistent}: the validation locations may be systematically different from the test locations, and adding more validation locations need not resolve these differences.
+See \cref{app:spatial-blocking} for a proof.

-Because of the assumed regularity in the error function (\cref{assumption:Lipschitz}), it is natural to estimate the error at a test site using nearby validation points. \citet{loog2012nearest} proposed risk estimators using $k$-nearest neighbors in the context of covariate shift.
+\textbf{Nearest Neighbor Estimator.} Because of regularity in the error function (\cref{assumption:Lipschitz}), validation data are informative about the error at a nearby test site. \citet{loog2012nearest} proposed risk estimators using $k$-nearest neighbors in the context of covariate shift.
 Both \citet{loog2012nearest} and \citet{portier2023scalable} advocated for the use of 1-nearest neighbor (1NN) in the covariate-shift setting, with the latter providing theoretical justifications under standard covariate-shift assumptions.
-However, we next produce common spatial examples where the 1NN estimator exhibits inconsistency.
+However, we show the 1NN estimator exhibits inconsistency in our spatial setting.